CCRI-Cyberknights/page/CONTRIBUTING.md

 ## Content additions

 - Add new pages by creating a new `<template id="page-name">` in `index.html` and extending the router object.
-- Add a corresponding nav link if needed using `?page=name`.
+- Add a corresponding nav link if needed using `#/name`.

 ## Reporting issues